-To declare an interface as a Shared Interface, it must be registered in a Shared Interfaces identification file.
-A Shared Interface identification file is an XML file with the .si suffix with the following format:
+To declare an interface as a shared interface, it must be registered in a shared interfaces identification file.
+A shared interface identification file is an XML file with the .si suffix with the following format:

-Shared Interface identification files must be placed at the root of a path of the application classpath.
+Shared interface identification files must be placed at the root of a path of the application classpath.
 For a MicroEJ Sandboxed Application project, it is typically placed in src/main/resources folder.

-Some restrictions apply to Shared Interfaces compared to standard java interfaces:
+Some restrictions apply to shared interface compared to standard java interfaces: